 "High cholesterol levels may impair fertility in couples trying to achieve a pregnancy, according to a study by researchers at the National Institutes of Health, the University at Buffalo (New York), and Emory University in Atlanta.

-Gonadotropins, including Ovidrel® (choriogonadotropin alfa injection) PreFilled Syringe (choriogonadotropin alfa injection), should only be used by physicians who are thoroughly familiar with infertility problems and their management.
-Like other hCG products, Ovidrel® (choriogonadotropin alfa injection) PreFilled Syringe is a potent gonadotropic substance capable of causing Ovarian Hyperstimulation Syndrome (OHSS) in women with or without pulmonary or vascular complications.
-The risks of gonadotropin treatment should be considered for women with risk factors of thromboembolic events such as prior medical or family history.
-Gonadotropin therapy requires a certain time commitment by physicians and supportive health professionals, and requires the availability of appropriate monitoring facilities (see PRECAUTIONS/Laboratory Tests).
-Safe and effective induction of ovulation and use of Ovidrel® (choriogonadotropin alfa injection) PreFilled Syringe in women requires monitoring of ovarian response with serum estradiol and transvaginal ultrasound on a regular basis.
+Gonadotropins, including Ovidrel® PreFilled Syringe (choriogonado-tropin alfa injection), should only be used by physicians who are thoroughly familiar with infertility problems and their management.
+Like other hCG products, Ovidrel® PreFilled Syringe is a potent gonadotropic substance capable of causing Ovarian Hyperstimulation Syndrome (OHSS) in women with or without pulmonary or vascular complications.
+The risks of gonadoptropin treatment should be considered for women with risk factors of thromboembolic events such as prior medical or family history.
+Gonadotropin therapy requires a certain time commitment by physicians and supportive health professionals, and requires the availability of appropriate monitoring facilities (see “PRECAUTIONS/ Laboratory Tests”).
+Safe and effective induction of ovulation and use of Ovidrel® PreFilled Syringe in women requires monitoring of ovarian response with serum estradiol and transvaginal ultrasound on a regular basis.

 Overstimulation of the Ovary Following hCG Therapy

 Mild to moderate uncomplicated ovarian enlargement which may be accompanied by abdominal distention and/or abdominal pain may occur in patients treated with FSH and hCG, and generally regresses without treatment within two or three weeks.
 Careful monitoring of ovarian response can further minimize the risk of overstimulation.